Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

 1. Keep this browser tab open, as you will use it in the subsequent task.

 ## Task 4: Create a search query
-With a hold in place, you will create a search query.
+In this task, you will create a search query.
 Once your search is complete you will go export and download the results for future investigation.

-Note:  Searches associated with a Core eDiscovery case are not listed on the Content search page in the Microsoft 365 compliance center.
+>**Note**:  Searches associated with a Core eDiscovery case are not listed on the Content search page in the Microsoft 365 compliance center.
 These searches are listed only on the Searches page of the associated Core eDiscovery case.

 1. Open the Test case tab on your browser.